zio/zio-aws/README.md

 Check the [list of available artifacts](DEPENDENCIES.md) to get started.

+There is a [blog post](https://vigoo.github.io/posts/2020-09-23-zioaws-code-generation.html) explaining how the code generator is implemented.

 ### Features
 - Common configuration layer
 - ZIO module layer per AWS service